dmyersturnbull/dmyersturnbull.github.io/contents/guide/research-projects.md

 Let scripts read the frozen copy.

 **❌ DO NOT:**
+Have scripts read living data.

+**❌ DO NOT:**
 Just organize into `input/` and `output/` directories.

+**✅ DO:**
+Store basic machine-readable metadata alongside the data.
+(Don’t store information that can change, such as comments, project names, or people’s names.)

 **✅ DO:**
 Reorganize your files if your current structure isn’t working.